H0L0GH05t/selfreplicator/README.md

 - urllib3 1.25.3
 - whitenoise 4.1.2

-To run the app from Heroku (as it is running here), you will also need:
+To run the app from Render (as it is running here), you will also need:

 - Git
-- A Heroku account
+- A Render account
-- Heroku CLI

 For more details, see How To Install.

 ## How To Install

-Set up and deploying to Heroku:
+Set up and deploying to Render:

 - Install Python 3.7 from the [download page here](https://www.python.org/downloads/release/python-373/).
 - You will also need to [download and install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) if you do not already have it.